National Museum of the United States Air Force: Exhibits and collections

 In 2018, the Boeing B-17F Memphis Belle was placed on permanent public display in the World War II Gallery.
 The aircraft and its crew became iconic symbols of the heavy bomber crews and support personnel who helped defeat Nazi Germany.

 Presidential aircraft

-The museum has several Presidential aircraft, including those used by Franklin D. Roosevelt, Harry Truman and Dwight D. Eisenhower.
-The centerpiece of the presidential aircraft collection is SAM 26000, a modified Boeing 707 known as a VC-137C, used regularly by presidents John F. Kennedy, Lyndon B. Johnson and Richard Nixon.
+The museum has several Presidential aircraft, including those used by Franklin D. Roosevelt, Harry Truman, and Dwight D. Eisenhower.
+The centerpiece of the presidential aircraft collection is SAM 26000, a modified Boeing 707 known as a VC-137C, used regularly by presidents John F. Kennedy, Lyndon B. Johnson, and Richard Nixon.
 This aircraft took President and Mrs. Kennedy to Dallas on 22 November 1963—the day of the President's assassination.
-Vice President Johnson was sworn in as president aboard it shortly after the assassination, and the aircraft then carried Kennedy's body back to Washington.
+Vice President Johnson was sworn in as president aboard it shortly after the assassination, and the aircraft then carried Kennedy's body back to Washington, D.C.
 It became the backup presidential aircraft after Nixon's first term.
 It was temporarily removed from display on 5 December 2009, repainted and returned to display on President's Day in 2010.

-All presidential aircraft are now displayed in the Presidential Gallery, in the new fourth building.
+All presidential aircraft are now displayed in the Presidential Gallery, in the fourth building.